PPC marketing requires refining, updating, and optimizing for the best results. Enter: PPC optimization.

 - Allows you to prioritize keywords that convert better

 - Focusing on one campaign at a time, since the process can be time-consuming

-- Lowering your bids for keywords that receive solid impressions but don’t generate sales
+- Lowering bids for keywords that receive solid impressions but don’t generate sales or leads

-- Increasing bids for keywords that convert to increase the position of ads containing them and generate more conversions
+- Increasing bids for keywords that convert to boost the position of those ads and generate more conversions

 - Choosing the default bid, which is close to the average CPC in your automatic campaigns